-But, What do you do if all that checks out ok and still the engine will not start.
+But, what do you do, if all those things check out good, and the engine still won’t start.

-The source of the problem could also be a mechanical fault, or faulty components in other systems.
+The source of the problem could be, a mechanical fault, or a faulty component in other systems.

-No start when the engine turns over can be a number of issues but you need to start somewhere.
+Consequently, a no start condition, when the engine turns over, can be a number of issues.
+But, you need to start somewhere, so lets dive in.

-First, Check for a blown fuse that may be preventing a circuit from working properly, like the computer system.
+Firstly, check for a blown fuse, that may be preventing a circuit from working properly, like the computer system.

 Faults in other systems, not just ignition, fuel, compression and timing, can prevent your engine from starting.
-A system component itself may be faulty, or there may be a problem with its wire connector or harness.
+And, a system component itself may be faulty, or there may be a problem with, its wire connector or harness.

-You may need to expand your diagnostic procedure to the other systems listed below:
+In addition, you may need to, expand your diagnostic procedure, to other systems listed below:

 Cold Start Injector

-- One of the first symptoms typically associated with a bad cold start injector is a problem starting the vehicle.
-The cold start injector is there to enrich the fuel mixture of the vehicle during low temperature conditions.
-The injector may have its own thermo switch or may be commanded by the system control module.
-If either the switch or the computer circuit fails, you may have a no start condition.
+- One of the first symptoms typically associated with a bad cold start injector is, a problem starting the vehicle.
+The cold start injector is there, to enrich the fuel mixture of the vehicle.
+Consequently, during low temperature conditions.
+However, the injector may have its own thermo switch.
+And, may be commanded by, the system control module.
+As a result, if either the switch or the computer circuit fails, you may have a no start condition.

 Manifold Absolute Pressure Sensor (MAP)

-- The manifold absolute pressure (MAP) sensor compares the barometric (atmospheric) pressure to the intake manifold vacuum.
-When the sensor fails, it can prevent your engine from starting.
+- The manifold absolute pressure (MAP) sensor, compares the barometric (atmospheric) pressure, to the intake manifold vacuum.
+Consequently, when the sensor fails, it can prevent your engine from starting.

-- The mass air flow (MAF) sensor tells the computer the amount (the density) of the air entering the engine.
-A common (MAF) problem is dirt or foreign matter blocking the sensing element, preventing the sensor from working.
-Or the sensor itself may fail after miles of service.
+- The mass air flow (MAF) sensor tells the computer, the amount (the density) of the air entering the engine.
+A common (MAF) problem, is dirt or foreign matter blocking the sensing element.
+As a result, preventing the sensor from working.
+However, the sensor itself, may fail after miles of service.

-- The computer uses the engine coolant temperature (ECT) sensor to know how much fuel the engine needs and when to enter closed loop operation (that is, when the engine has reached operating temperature).
-As a result, A bad (ECT) sensor can upset ignition timing, or the operation of the transmission or cooling fan.
+- The computer uses the engine coolant temperature (ECT) sensor to know, how much fuel the engine needs.
+And, when to enter, closed loop operation (that is, when the engine has reached operating temperature).
+Therefore, a bad (ECT) sensor, can upset ignition timing and the operation, of the transmission or cooling fan.

 Evaporative Emissions Control System (EVAP) Canister Vent Valve

-- The canister vent valve is part of the evaporative emissions control (EVAP) system.
-The EVAP system temporarily stores harmful fuel vapors into a canister to prevent their release into the atmosphere.
-The computer routes the fuel vapors out of the canister through a canister vent valve and into the intake manifold.
-A faulty valve, though, can prevent the engine from starting.
+- The canister vent valve, is part of the evaporative emissions control (EVAP) system.
+The EVAP system temporarily stores, harmful fuel vapors into a canister.
+As a result, preventing their release, into the atmosphere.
+The computer routes the fuel vapors out of the canister, through a vent valve and into the intake manifold.
+That’s why, a faulty valve, can prevent the engine from starting.

-- The throttle position sensor (TPS) monitors the position of the throttle valve.
-It sends a voltage signal to the computer.
-The computer uses this information to regulate the air-fuel mixture according to engine needs.
-Consequently, On some vehicle models, a worn out, failing or bad (TPS) will prevent your engine from starting at all.
+- The throttle position sensor (TPS), monitors the position of the throttle valve.
+So, it sends a voltage signal to the computer.
+Then, the computer uses this information, to regulate the air-fuel mixture, according to engine needs.
+And, on some vehicle models, a worn out, failing or bad (TPS), will prevent your engine from starting.

-- So, Vacuum leaks are not uncommon, and they are the source of many engine performance problems, including will not start.
-Depending on where the fault is located, vacuum leaks can be hard to find.
-But mayor vacuum leaks that can make the engine hard to start may happen in the:
+- So, vacuum leaks are not uncommon.
+And, they are the source, of many engine performance problems.
+And, also include, a engine that will not start.
+In addition, depending on where the fault is located, vacuum leaks can be hard to find.

 - Intake manifold gasket leak.